 Our team of experienced project managers and specialist staff offers many years of expertise in commercial archaeological projects.
 Click on a team member’s profile to learn more about them.

-Prof. Caroline Sturdy Colls – Research Lead of the Centre of Archaeology
+Prof. Caroline Sturdy Colls – Director of the Centre of Archaeology

-Caroline is the Research Lead for the Centre of Archaeology at Staffordshire University.
+Caroline is the Director of the Centre of Archaeology at Staffordshire University.
 She has directed and published archaeological projects throughout Europe and the United Kingdom.
 Her particular areas of expertise are Holocaust archaeology, forensic archaeology and the application of non-invasive surveying methods.

 Kevin Colls – Archaeological Project Manager